Revised August 29, 2016

 If the job position is mentioned in the statute (N.J.S.A.18A:6-7.2 i.e. teaching staff member, substitute teacher, teacher aide, child study team member, school physician, school nurse, custodian, school maintenance worker, cafeteria worker, school law enforcement officer, school secretary or clerical worker), regardless of pupil contact, the individual must submit to the criminal history record check.
 In addition, any individual that has "regular pupil contact" must also undergo the criminal history record check.
 "Regular pupil contact" is determined by the employing education facility in consultation with the school attorney.

-IT IS THE EMPLOYING EDUCATIONAL FACILITY OR AUTHORIZED SCHOOL BUS CONTRACTOR THAT MUST ENSURE EMPLOYEES HAVE COMPLETED THE CRIMINAL HISTORY RECORD CHECK PROCESS.
-IF NO APPROVAL IS RECEIVED WITHIN THREE TO FOUR WEEKS, PLEASE CONTACT THE CHRU AT 609-292-0507.
+IT IS THE EMPLOYING EDUCATIONAL FACILITY OR AUTHORIZED CONTRACTOR/VENDOR THAT MUST ENSURE EMPLOYEES HAVE COMPLETED THE CRIMINAL HISTORY RECORD CHECK PROCESS.
+IF NO APPROVAL IS SHOWN ON THE WEBSITE WITHIN FOUR WEEKS, PLEASE CONTACT THE CHRU AT 609-292-0507.

 Yes, if an applicant meets the criteria for emergent hiring and the employing educational facility can demonstrate to the executive county superintendent that an emergent need for that service exists, it may complete the emergent hiring form.
-However, the employee must file online with DOE for Initial Applicant Request or Archive Submission Process and then schedule the appointment with MorphoTrak prior to starting employment.
+However, the employee must file online with DOE for Initial Applicant Request and schedule the appointment with MorphoTrust or file for the Archive Submission Process prior to starting employment.